arlusf/espdiff.sh/README.md

 something amiss? quickly see which file contains spurious punctuation

+- project-based and standalone modality
 - visually assess progress on small projects or changes in files and directories
 - persistently remembers the most recent project registration
 - each project register may specify a custom palette

-- tested with xterm, lxterminal, rxvt, screen, tmux
 - 256color and 24bit direct-color support
 - ECMA-48 conformance
 - side-by-side human oriented output
+- tested with xterm, lxterminal, rxvt, screen, tmux
 - documentation is built into the script file, including a footnote